Coordinated School Health

 Coordinated School Health (CSH) is a system designed to connect health (physical, emotional, and social) with education.
 This coordinated approach improves students’ health and their capacity to learn through the support of families, communities, and schools working together.
 The goal of the Coordinated School Health Department is to help kids develop positive habits that will remain with them through adulthood and to create healthy teaching and learning environments which support healthy habits for students and staff.

 Many positive changes have occurred in schools and communities since the CSH law was passed and funded in 2000.
 The TN General Assembly expanded CSH with funding for all school systems in 2006.
-The CSH Department of FSSD was formed in August 2007.
-The Franklin Special School District follows the Tennessee Department of Education’s CSH guidelines and reports directly to the State’s CSH Office.
+The CSH Department of FSD was formed in August 2007.
+The Franklin Special District follows the Tennessee Department of Education’s CSH guidelines and reports directly to the State’s CSH Office.

 The Coordinated School Health (CSH) model is a method of connecting health and learning that consists of eight interrelated components.
 This approach constitutes a systems change by improving students’ health and capacity to learn through personal responsibility, and the support of families, communities, and schools.